 Operating Surface

-The label appears in the PeeringDB registry as a network object associated with the ManxIX exchange.
+The label appears in the PeeringDB registry as a network entity associated with the ManxIX exchange.
 It likely represents a route-collector or measurement facility operated by the exchange, though its precise technical function is not publicly documented and no active routing has been observed.

 Tracking ManxIX Collectors matters because if AS210607 becomes active with BGP announcements, it could provide visibility into peering relationships and routing conditions at the Isle of Man exchange.
 This would aid infrastructure monitoring and dependency mapping for a regional interconnection point.